ChronoSheets/ChronoSheets-CSharp-Client/docs/ProjectsApi.md

         public void main()
         {
             var apiInstance = new ProjectsApi();
-            var projectId = 56;  // int? | The ID of the project
-            var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+            var projectId = 56;  // int? | The ID of the Project you want to get var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token

             try
             {
-                // Get project by Id
+                // Get a project by its Id.
+Requires the 'ManageClientsAndProjects' or 'ManageJobsAndTask' permissions.
                 CSApiResponseProject result = apiInstance.ProjectsGetProjectById(projectId, xChronosheetsAuth);
                 Debug.WriteLine(result);
             }